AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction

 \textbf{Feedback and Refinement for Text Generation.} Previous work refines text generation by directly revising outputs without feedback~\cite{wang-etal-2018-paper,hu-etal-2022-mocha} or masking contents with low probability~\cite{hua-wang-2020-pair}.
-Recent work utilizes LLMs to provide feedback and reinforce language agents to improves model performance~\cite{shinn2023reflexion,sun2023adaplanner,madaan2023self,liang2023encouraging}.
-In this work, we introduce a refinement module with specifically-designed criteria for argument refinement.
-Different from ~\citet{madaan2023self} which uses only one LLM instance for generation, evaluation and refinement, our system consists of multiple agents that decomposes generation with sequential actions, thus providing a better starting point for the refinement module and further encouraging divergent thinking of LLMs.
+Recent work utilizes LLMs to provide feedback and reinforce language agents to improve model performance~\cite{shinn2023reflexion,sun2023adaplanner,madaan2023self,liang2023encouraging}.
+In this work, we introduce a refinement module with specifically designed criteria for argument refinement.
+Different from ~\citet{madaan2023self} which uses only one LLM instance for generation, evaluation, and refinement, our system consists of multiple agents that decompose generation with sequential actions, thus providing a better starting point for the refinement module and further encouraging divergent thinking of LLMs.